ncachanosky/blog/content/authors/admin/_index.md

 > The views in this blog are mine alone and do not represent the position of my institutional affiliations.

-For more information on my work, visit my [website](https://www.ncachanosky.com/).
+For more information about my work, visit my [website](https://www.ncachanosky.com/).

 Thank you for stopping by!